 CO2 inhalation challenge model

-For psychiatric research, we acquired and calibrated a CO2 tolerance tester, which delivers a mixture of breathable air containing high CO2 levels and can measure a wide range of physiological parameters.
+CHDR acquired and calibrated a CO2 tolerance tester for psychiatric research.
+This tolerance tester delivers a controlled gas mixture consisting of 35% CO2 and 65% O2 through a protected inhalation system.
+Additionally, it can measure a wide range of physiological parameters.
 CO2 inhalation can induce a panic attack in healthy volunteers and in patients with certain mood and/ or anxiety disorders.
-We use this so-called ‘CO2 inhalation challenge’ model to measure the anxiolytic/panicolytic effects of new test compounds.
+CHDR uses this so-called ‘CO2 inhalation challenge’ model to measure the anxiolytic/panicolytic effects of new test compounds.